trel/irods_capability_automated_ingest/README.md

 ```
 The returned dictionary, in this case, indicates that the ingest process should replace all non-alphanumeric (as
 well as non-ASCII) characters with an underscore wherever they may occur in an otherwise normally generated logical path.
-The substition process also applies to the intermediate (ie collection name) elements in a logical path, and a suffix is
+The substitution process also applies to the intermediate (ie collection name) elements in a logical path, and a suffix is
 appended to affected path elements to avoid potential collisions with other remapped object names.

 Each key of the returned dictionary indicates a character or set of characters needing substitution.